cigi10/Simple_CADD/Vivado_tutorial.md

-# How To Use Vivado
+n# How To Use Vivado
 #### Creating a new project
 ![Image](https://github.com/user-attachments/assets/297d3da4-29fe-4313-ae65-a26954974282)
 - click on create project and select next